 Walk in the Footsteps of Our Forefathers in the Rapola Hill Fort

 Location: Pirkanmaa, Valkeakoski

 Visit: Entrance to the Rapola Hill Fort and the area of relics is free.
 The free Rapalum exhibition at the Voipaala Art Centre is open from May to the end of September by advance reservation.
 Guided tours are available.
 Read more

 Instructions and rules: The Rapola Hill Fort is a fixed relic site, which may not be excavated, covered or damage in any way under the Antiquities Act (nba.fi).
 Campfires and camping are also prohibited.

 Sights and Activities: Finland's largest ancient hill fort, dwelling sites from the Iron Age, an ancient field, sacrificial or cup-marked stones and burial grounds.
 National and cultural landscapes and valuable natural environments.
 Hiking trails (1.6 km and 6 km).
 Read more

-Services: Café, items for sale, toilet, toilet for the disabled.
+Services: Café, items for sale, toilet, accessible toilet.
 Services provided by partners are available.
 Read more

 Suitability: A top destination for history enthusiasts and lovers of rugged landscapes.
 The terrain is uneven and rough, and the Rapola ridge is not accessible by wheelchair.
 The disabled and the visually impaired should be accompanied by an assistant.
 The Rapalum exhibition is accessible.